felidadae/owca/docs/score_algorithm.rst

       expr: 'quantile(0.95, quantile_over_time(0.95, task_mbw_flat_ignore_initialization[7d])) by (app, source)'
     - record: app_wss
       expr: 'quantile(0.95, quantile_over_time(0.95, task_wss_ignore_initialization[7d])) by (app, source) / 1e9'

+We use **0.95-quntile** to get rid off outliers and fit requirements to peak traffic.

 By default the period length is set to **7 days**, but can be changed using commands (by filling proper value instead of `NEW_WINDOW_LENGTH`):